OpenVisualCloud/Media-Transport-Library/README.md

 ## 1. Overview

-The Intel® Media Transport Library(IMTL) is a software based solution designed for high-throughput, low-latency transmission and reception of media data.
+The Media Transport Library(IMTL) is a software based solution designed for high-throughput, low-latency transmission and reception of media data.
 It features an efficient user-space LibOS UDP stack specifically crafted for media transport, and comes equipped with a built-in SMPTE ST 2110-compliant implementation for Professional Media over Managed IP Networks.

-The Intel® Media Transport Library solves the strict timing challenges of transporting ST2110 compliant media streams using a software library and through IP networks.
+The Media Transport Library solves the strict timing challenges of transporting ST2110 compliant media streams using a software library and through IP networks.
 Instead of specialized hardware, this library leverages existing  commonly available CPU platforms with conventional NICs that incorporate rate limiting to meet the strict timing challenges in the SMPTE ST 2110 standard.

 If you find value in our project, please consider giving it a star.
 Your support helps us grow and reach more people in the open-source community.
 Every star counts and is greatly appreciated.